Knowledge base

 Preamble

-• Offering the flexibility of a server without the complexity of its administration, this type of hosting is particularly suitable for REST API projects, for deploying the CMS Ghost, n8n, Strapi or frameworks like Express.js, NestJS or socket.io, next.js, business tools or prototypes for:
+- Offering the flexibility of a server without the complexity of its administration, this type of hosting is particularly suitable for REST API projects, deploying the CMS Ghost, n8n, Strapi or frameworks like Express.js, NestJS or socket.io, next.js, business tools or prototypes for:

-• webmasters looking to experiment or learn Node.js.
+- webmasters looking to experiment or train with Node.js.

-• If you install Node.js on a Web Hosting within a Cloud Server, your site will not work with the guaranteed resources of the managed Cloud Server.
+Node.json a Web Hosting within a Cloud Server, your site will not work with the guaranteed resources of the managed Cloud Server.- Refer to this other guide to use Fast Installer and deploy NVM.

 Create a Node.js site